drew-chidi/drew-chidi/README.md

-- 👋 Hi, I’m Andrew Chidi.
+- 👋 Hi, I’m Andrew Chidi Ofuenweuche.
 I'm from Lagos, Nigeria.
 - 👀 I’m interested in web development, applications of artificial intelligence and project management.
 - 🌱 I’m currently learning frontend engineering for mobile, web and desktop applications using React.JS, ReactNative and Electron.js.
 - 💞️ I’m open to Frontend jobs and I'm looking to collaborate.